datastaxdevs/workshop-spring-stargate/README.md

 ![image](images/tutorials/astra-create-token.gif?raw=true)

 This is what the token page looks like.
 You can now download the values as a CSV.
-We will need those values but you can also keep this window open.
+We will need those values but you can also keep this window open for use later.

 ![image](images/tutorials/astra-token.png?raw=true)